 Hatchery Operations and Spawning

-The hatchery produces cool and warm-water species including: northern largemouth bass, southern walleye, (yes, we have walleye in Mississippi), paddlefish, alligator gar, white crappie, black crappie, Magnolia crappie, bluegill, and redear sunfish.
+The hatchery produces cool and warm-water species including: largemouth bass, southern walleye, (yes, we have walleye in Mississippi), paddlefish, alligator gar, white crappie, black crappie, bluegill, and redear sunfish.
 Spawning usually begins in March and runs through June.
 Most of the brood fish are held in 1-acre ponds year-around though some, like flathead catfish and walleye, are collected from local reservoirs.
 The incubation jars, raceways, and rearing ponds hold fry and fingerlings from March through November.

 Once eggs hatch inside the incubation jars, the fry (newly hatched fish) are placed into the production ponds.
 These fish grow in the ponds until the fall, when water temperatures cool.
 These "fingerlings" are then harvested and stocked into public waters.
 Visitors may view spawning activities from the observation area in the hatchery building.